4 Summer St., Rm 104, Haverhill, MA 01830 | Office Hours 8:00-4:00 | Phone (978) 374-5740 | Fax (978) 373-1535

 Middle School Science Fairs a Success!

-This year the four Haverhill middle schools hosted science fairs.
+For the past few years the four Haverhill middle schools hosted science fairs.
 All 7th and 8th grade students throughout the district worked on projects in their science classes.
 The projects included:

 - Determining a topic they wanted to investigate